Our Best Homeschool Planning Tips

 If you’re interested in grabbing the Sanity Saver planner to help with creating your goals and, of course, ultimately your yearly plan, you can download the printable planner for FREE here.
 As far as the best homeschool planners go, this one is my favorite homeschool organizer!
 And, since it’s a PDF, you can print as many copies of any page as needed!
 You know this comes in handy for my large homeschooling family!

 Before you start your homeschool planning, there are a few things you need to know.
-Here are my top tips from personal experience with homeschooling six kiddos!

 - Ask your kids what they want to learn.
 Involving your children is a great way to inspire motivation and engagement!
 Ask what topics they are interested in, where do they want to visit for field trips, what they liked best about their schoolwork the year before, and so on.
 Do they want to learn about space?
 Learn how to play the guitar?
 Learn sign language?
 Visit an aquarium?
 Try to consider their preferences as much as possible.